icedland/iced/src/rust/iced-x86-js/README.md

 Here's a list of all features you can enable when building the wasm file

-- `instruction_api`: (✔️Enabled by default) Enables `Instruction` methods and properties to get eg. mnemonic, operands, etc.
+- `instr_api`: (✔️Enabled by default) Enables `Instruction` methods and properties to get eg. mnemonic, operands, etc.
 - `decoder`: (✔️Enabled by default) Enables the decoder.
 Required to disassemble code.
 - `encoder`: (✔️Enabled by default) Enables the encoder
 - `block_encoder`: (✔️Enabled by default) Enables the `BlockEncoder`.
 Requires `encoder`